Ssemaganda-George/Ssemaganda-George/README.md

-# Welcome to George_GitHub profile
+# Welcome to My profile

 ## About me
  Core Dev, Computer scientist and a Tech enthusiast!